 - Occupying furniture in a manner that suggests lounging, as evidenced by lying down on the furniture, or propping feet on chairs, sofas, or tables;

-- Occupying more than one space when other customers need accommodating;
+- Occupying more than one space when other patrons need accommodating;

 - Eating or drinking food or beverages in areas where eating and drinking are prohibited;

 - Entering Library without being clothed, including, but not limited to, shirt and shoes;

 - Wearing cleats, skates, rollerblades or other items that could damage Library property;

 - Using electronic devices or other personal equipment that is disruptive to others including devices (with or without headphones) set at a volume that is audible to others;

 - Interfering with other patrons’ use of the Library or staff's ability to perform their duties (e.g., making loud noises, blocking pathway, etc.);

 - Soliciting or collecting funds (except for staff's collection of overdue fines, fees, proceeds of book sales, rentals, and Library donations);